-This course aims to provide the undergraduate students a thorough knowledge of structural details and comparative account of the different organ systems of the body from lower to higher vertebrates, and protochordates, thus enabling them to appreciate the incredible vertebrate diversity.
+The core course VIII 'Comparative anatomy of vertebrates' aims to provide the undergraduate students a thorough knowledge of structural details and comparative account of the different organ systems of the body from lower to higher vertebrates, and protochordates, thus enabling them to appreciate the incredible vertebrate diversity.
 The course furnishes an understanding of evolutionary basis of morphological and anatomical differences as well as similarities that occur among vertebrates.
 It helps students propose possible homology between structures, and understand how they evolved as the vertebrates dwelled different habitats.
 The structural modifications of digestive, circulatory, respiratory and skeletal system relates to the distribution of animals in their different comfort zones of habitat and ecological niches.
-The understanding of anatomical details of organ systems of mammals like rat and mice aims to gives the basic information for their use in experimental and research studies in different branches of Zoology like Immunology, Medical Zoology and Reproductive Biology etc.
+The understanding of anatomical details of organ systems of mammals like rat and mice aims to gives the basic information for their use in experimental and research studies in different branches of zoology like immunology, medical zoology and reproductive biology etc.

-- Explain comparative account of the different vertebrate systems - Understand the pattern of vertebrate evolution, organisation and functions of various systems. - Learn the comparative account of integument, skeletal components, their functions and modifications in different vertebrates. - Understand the evolution of heart, modification in aortic arches, structure of respiratory organs used in aquatic, terrestrial and aerial vertebrates; and digestive system and its anatomical specializations with respect to different diets and feeding habits. - Learn the evolution of brain, sense organs and excretory organsto a complex, highly evolved form in mammals; - Learn to analyze and critically evaluate the structure and functions of vertebrate systems, which helps them to discern the developmental, functional and evolutionary history of vertebrate species. - Understand the importance of comparative vertebrate anatomy to discriminate human biology.
+- Upon completion of the course, students should be able to: Explain comparative account of the different vertebrate systems - Understand the pattern of vertebrate evolution, organisation and functions of various systems. - Learn the comparative account of integument, skeletal components, their functions and modifications in different vertebrates. - Understand the evolution of heart, modification in aortic arches, structure of respiratory organs used in aquatic, terrestrial and aerial vertebrates; and digestive system and its anatomical specializations with respect to different diets and feeding habits. - Learn the evolution of brain, sense organs and excretory organs to a complex, highly evolved form in mammals; - Learn to analyze and critically evaluate the structure and functions of vertebrate systems, which helps them to discern the developmental, functional and evolutionary history of vertebrate species. - Understand the importance of comparative vertebrate anatomy to discriminate human biology.